-In this breed profile, we’ll cover common myths about the Pit Bull Terrier personality, how to care for a pit bull, and the best living environment for a Pit Bull.
+In this dog breed profile, we’ll cover common myths about the Pit Bull Terrier personality, how to care for a Pit Bull, and the best living environment for a Pit Bull, as well as other facts and information.
 Read on to learn about this special dog type, and discover whether a Pit Bull Terrier is the right dog for you.

 - Origin: United Kingdom

 - Lifespan: 12-16 years, depending on the subtype